 Shelf life of printer ink in most cases is approximately two years.
 After that time there may be problems with the cartridge.
 The sponge designed to deliver ink to the printheads can dry out.
 The ink can begin to separate and turn to sludge.
 After two years, even ink cartridges that are stored properly can get dicey.

-That being said, manufacturers like Canon have no printer ink expiration dates on their products, and claim that as long as the airtight seals are not damaged, their cartridges are safe to use even after several years in storage.
+That being said, manufacturers like Canon claim that as long as the airtight seals are not damaged, their ink cartridges are safe to use even after several years in storage.

 - Stand them upright

 - Keep in original, airtight packaging